-In modernity, western-liberal countries have traditionally significantly strengthened the human rights discourse including in various family matters, such as the parent-child relationship.
-Indeed, in recent years there has been a surge in the scholarly literature regarding these discourses generally speaking, more specifically in family law, as well as regarding the parent-child relationship.
-In stark contrast to these tectonic shifts, our basic argument is that this central point of view of the abortion debate hasn’t received the attention it deserves in the scholarly literature.
-We will focus on elaborating the required implementation of these elements in the context of this sensitive issue by distinguishing between whether the pregnancy has resulted from consensual or nonconsensual sex, including possible misuse of contraceptive methods, such as condom failure.
-In the first scenario we will claim that the new discourses should be superior, whereas in the latter the women’s rights discourse should govern.
-We hope that the theoretical and practical discussion in this article may go some way towards filling this lacuna.
+Modern, western-liberal countries have traditionally significantly strengthened the human rights discourse, including in various family matters, such as the parent-child relationship.
+Indeed, in recent years there has been a surge in the scholarly literature regarding these discourses generally speaking, and more specifically in family law, as well as regarding the parent-child relationship.
+In stark contrast to these tectonic shifts, our basic argument is that this central point of view regarding the abortion debate hasn’t received the attention it deserves in the scholarly literature.
+We will focus on elaborating the required implementation of these elements in the context of this sensitive issue by distinguishing between whether the pregnancy has resulted from consensual or nonconsensual sex, including the possible misuse of contraceptive methods, such as condom failure.
+In the first scenario, we will claim that the new human rights discourses should be paramount, whereas in the latter, the women’s rights discourse should govern.
+We hope that the theoretical and practical discussion in this article may go some way towards filling bridging the gap between the human rights discourse and the women’s rights discourse with respect to abortion.

-The article proceeds as follows: Chapter I explores the recent complications and challenges the unpredictable coronavirus outbreak has caused regarding abortion all over the globe, especially inside the states of the U.S., which has suffered the most from this disease, internationally speaking.
-Chapter II elaborates on the modern human rights discourse among the liberal western states regarding general family matters as well as the parent-child relationship and the issue at hand, while Chapter III sheds light on the strengthening in the discourses regarding these angles.
-Chapter IV then discusses the ancient Jewish ethical conception of the abovementioned elements—obligations, commitments, and responsibilities—including the modern implementation of the Jewish obligation ethics in Israeli law.
-As far as we know, the latter jurisdiction is the only western jurisdiction to adopt such a unique conception of obligations discourse, practically speaking.
-With this background in mind, in Chapter V we explore the nuanced and delicate normative implementation of these ethics in the abortion decision.
-In a nutshell, we try to reconcile the old Jewish ethical point of view with the fresh and challenging emerging civil discourses.
+The article proceeds as follows: Section I explores the recent complications and challenges the unpredictable coronavirus outbreak has caused regarding abortion all over the globe, especially within the United States, which has suffered the most from this disease.
+Section 2 elaborates on the modern human rights discourse among the liberal western states regarding general family matters as well as the parent-child relationship and the abortion debate, while Section 3 sheds light on the strengthening in the discourses in general and regarding family issues and the parent-child relationships.
+Section 4 then discusses the ancient Jewish ethical conception of the abovementioned elements of obligations, commitments, and responsibilities, including the modern implementation of the Jewish obligation ethics in Israeli law.
+As far as we know, Israel is the only western jurisdiction to adopt such a unique conception of obligations discourse on a practical level.
+With this background in mind, in Section 5, we explore the nuanced and delicate normative implementation of these ethics in the abortion decision.
+Essentially, we seek to reconcile the traditional Jewish ethical point of view with the fresh and challenging emerging civil discourses before concluding the article.

-Coronavirus and Its Profound Challenges to Abortion
+1. Coronavirus and Its Profound Challenges to Abortion

-In the U.S., manifold attempts have been made by the anti-abortion movement to exploit the pandemic situation to ban abortion.
-These include expedited legislation; accelerated closure of abortion clinics; making sure that the emergency governmental aid doesn’t include any financial assistance to these clinics; blocking patients’ way to abortion clinics, harassing and threatening them by gathering, physically trying to touch them and/or coughing there; prohibiting telemedicine that would otherwise be used to provide access to abortion medication, which has become very prevalent in and outside the U.S., etc. As has been described elsewhere,
+In the United States, myriad attempts have been made by the anti-abortion movement to exploit the pandemic situation to ban abortion.
+These include expedited legislation; accelerated closure of abortion clinics; trying to ensure that the emergency governmental aid doesn’t include any financial assistance to these clinics; blocking patients’ way to abortion clinics, harassing and threatening them by gathering, physically trying to touch them and/or coughing on them; prohibiting telemedicine that would otherwise be used to provide access to abortion medication, which has become very prevalent in and outside the United States, etc. As has been described elsewhere:

 [I]n just two weeks the novel coronavirus managed exactly what anti-abortion activists struggled for nearly five decades to accomplish: it is the biggest threat to legal abortion in America ever imagined […] We have walked straight into a post-Roe America and it’s far worse than we ever expected.